 Here are some ideas for brainstorming your business name:

-Additionally, your name must be distinguishable from all other business names in the state and cannot imply that your business does anything else than what is stated in your articles of organization.
+Additionally, your name must be distinguishable from all other business names in the state and cannot imply that your business does anything else than what is stated in your Certificate of Formation.

 It’s also a good idea to check for nationally trademarked names, to ward off any potential problems later if your business expands, and check the availability of related domain names using our Domain Name Search tool.
 Using “.com” or “.org” sharply increases credibility, so it’s best to focus on these.